alejandrogaravitoarango/MATLAB-Viewer/README.md

 # MATLAB-Viewer
-Live viewer for active LSL streams and importer for recordings (.xdf files).
+Live viewer for LSL streams and importer for recordings (.xdf files).